Kinsey Reports: Kinsey scale

-The Kinsey scale is used to measure a person's overall balance of heterosexuality and homosexuality, and takes into account both sexual experience and psychosexual reactions.
-The scale ranges from 0 to 6, with 0 being completely heterosexual and 6 completely homosexual.
+The Kinsey scale, ranging from 0 to 6, represents a person's sexuality, with 0 being completely heterosexual and 6 completely homosexual.
 An additional category, X, was mentioned to describe those who had "no socio-sexual contacts or reactions," which has been cited by scholars to mean asexuality.
 The scale was first published in Sexual Behavior in the Human Male (1948) by Kinsey, Wardell Pomeroy and others, and was also prominent in the complementary work Sexual Behavior in the Human Female (1953).
 Introducing the scale, Kinsey wrote:

 Males do not represent two discrete populations, heterosexual and homosexual.
 The world is not to be divided into sheep and goats.
 It is a fundamental of taxonomy that nature rarely deals with discrete categories [...]
 The living world is a continuum in each and every one of its aspects.

 While emphasising the continuity of the gradations between exclusively heterosexual and exclusively homosexual histories, it has seemed desirable to develop some sort of classification which could be based on the relative amounts of heterosexual and homosexual experience or response in each history...
 An individual may be assigned a position on this scale, for each period in his life. [...]
 A seven-point scale comes nearer to showing the many gradations that actually exist.